-- Matching requirements for dollars awarded through the competitive allocation process will be handled consistent with CPG methodology utilized with state/island forestry agencies.
-Cash and in-kind contributions for project elements that do not fall within S&PF program authorities may not be used as match.
-Other "non-match" leveraged funds do not need to meet the same standards (e.g., may include funds for construction, funds from other federal partners, research-related funds). - Leverage: A project proposal must maximize grant funding by using it to leverage contributions from non-Federal entities.
+- ➤ Matching requirements for dollars awarded through the competitive allocation process will be handled consistent with CPG methodology utilized with state/island forestry agencies.
+Cash and in-kind contributions for project elements that do not fall within SPTF program authorities may not be used as match.
+Other "non-match" leveraged funds do not need to meet the same standards (e.g., may include funds for construction, funds from other federal partners, research-related funds). - ➤ Leverage: A project proposal must maximize grant funding by using it to leverage contributions from non-Federal entities.
 Federal entities may contribute as non-match leveraged contributions.
 All contributions should be clearly identified as to their third-party source and whether the contribution is match or (non-match) leverage funds.
-Identifying sources of match and of (non-match) leverage is important in the reporting process for the use of these funds; information on these will be required each fiscal year by the Forest Service.
-Projects that leverage funding from multiple entities will be given priority.